 Payment technology

-As Dan puts it, the financial services space is moving at a space where offerings such as alternative payments methods are not really a new thing.
-They are very much here and now!
+As Dan puts it, the financial services space is moving at a space where offerings such as alternative payment methods are not really a new thing.
+They are very much here and now.

-In this article, we look at the most popular alternative payment methods and why they are so important to accelerate the growth of your business.
+In this article, we look at the most popular alternative payment methods and why they are so important in accelerating the growth of your business.

 What is an alternative payment method?

-An alternative payment method (APM) is any way to pay for goods or services that doesn't involve traditional payment methods such as cash, cheques or major cards like Visa, Mastercard, or American Express.
+An alternative payment method is any way to pay for goods or services that doesn't involve traditional payment methods such as cash, cheques or through major card networks like Visa, Mastercard, or American Express.

-They include Direct Debits, digital wallets (apps such as Google Pay, Apple Pay, PayPal), mobile payments, P2P platforms, cryptocurrency, bank transfers, and 'buy now, pay later' (BNPL) options like Klarna.
+They include Direct Debits, digital wallets (apps such as Google Pay, Apple Pay, Samsung Pay, PayPal), mobile payments, P2P platforms, cryptocurrency, bank transfer, and 'buy now, pay later' (BNPL) options like Klarna.

 Payment methods have developed significantly over millennia.
 From bartering in 3000 BC to the introduction of coins in 1100 BC, followed by paper money in the 11th-17th centuries, and credit cards in the 19th century.

-Alternative payment methods were popularised by services like PayPal, which enabled low-cost international transfers.
+Alternative payment methods were popularized by services like PayPal, which enabled low-cost international transfers.

 The surge is due to evolving customer preferences and expectations.
-This led to many of the alternative payment options we have today.
 Customers seek convenient and hassle-free payment experiences, shifting away from traditional methods.
+Merchants that offer alternative payment methods are providing greater customer choice to their customer base, which can be a strong competitive advantage.

 Popular alternative payment methods